MetadataManagement4AppliedSciences/MDM-MasiProcessors/README.md

 # MDM-MasiProcessors

-The MDM-MasiProcessors implements several staging processors for adding information to the digital objects during ingest.
+Several MASi staging processors for adding metadata to digital objects during ingest are provided.

 ## How to build